Step 1. Decide what kind of card you want

 You'll get a response from the lender in 60 seconds, and it will either be ‘Yes’, ‘No’ or, more often than not, ‘Yes, but we need more information’.

-This will usually mean being asked to upload payslips for the last three months as well as recent bank statements.
+This will usually mean being asked to upload payslips for the last three months.
+You'll also need to provide the lender with recent bank statements.

 Step 6.
 Decide on your credit limit